berntb/attorg/README.md

 This is tested on FireFox for now and I'll check it with Safari on Mac and iPad (probably with external keyboard) before I deem it useful.
 (I don't have a Windows installation nearby but will try to find something to test it with.)

+This is my project to learn JavaScript "for real", a lot has been rewritten/refactored more than once.
+(Lots of places don't even use CamelCase.)
+The code could fit in better with JavaScript Best Practices.
+Feedback appreciated!

 When is this usable?
 --------------------

-The full TODO list is... well, long. :-) I hope to get Attorg to where it is useful, so other people will contribute.
+I hope to get Attorg to where it is useful, so other people will contribute.

+The full TODO list is... well, long and growing. :-)

 Here is what I think is the minimum viable feature list still needed to make Attorg useful for browsing Org documents and minimal editing.

 + Installability, cough.
 + Documentation.
 And preferably C-h k, C-h a.
 + It should now be possible to extend Attorg with templates and buttons/menus.
-The templates needs to be extracted to a separate file and I should ask for best template language to use (presently it is Underscore.js.)
+The templates needs to be extracted to a separate file maybe the template language should be replaced (presently Underscore.js is used.)
-+ The command/key sequence table should be put into a separate file.
++ The command/key sequences should be put into a separate configuration file or in the GUI.
-+ Data sources should be configurable for users.
-At least one Git or Dropbox.
 + Saving(!) is needed.
-+ Agendas should be done by starting a subprocess of Emacs.
+A couple of data sources should be configurable for users.
+At least one of Git or Dropbox.
++ Agendas, probably just by an Emacs process.
 + Tags.
 + More search support.